MichaelVrana/sle22-signatr-artifact/README.md

 make
 ```

-After installing the docker image, *make sure* to run all the following commands in a shell
+After installing the docker image, **make sure** to run all the following commands in a shell
-inside the docker image (for Linux, macOS) from the artifact directory:
+inside the docker image (for Linux, macOS) from the artifact directory.
+To start the docker image:

 ```bash
 ./enter